 The Zoom Dashboard allows administrators on the account to view information ranging from overall usage to live in-meeting data.
-This data can be used to analyze issues that may have occurred as well better understand how users are holding meetings within your company.
+This data can be used to analyze issues that may have occurred as well as better understand how users are holding meetings in your company.

 Dashboard data updates at 12:00 GMT daily.
 Data is stored in the Dashboard for 12 months.

 Note: If you are on a Video SDK account, learn more about the dashboard information available to developers.

 This article covers: